PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

 The main problem with cooperative scheduling is that a rogue task can block a thread or even the whole runtime depending on how many threads are in use.

+## Coroutines

+Coroutines allow program execution to be stopped and then resumed at a later time.

+## Go and stackfull coroutines

+Go has [goroutines] which are a cheap lightweight thread abstraction managed by the [Go runtime][^nindalf_how_goroutines_work].
+They are usually executed over several threads based on how many cores are available in the system.

+On Linux, threads usually have a stack size of 2MB[^pthread_create] and the action of switching between threads is called [context switching][context_switch] which involves transitioning into [kernel mode][kernel] and [syscalls][sycall], then copying several registers[^nindalf_how_goroutines_work], stack pointer and program counter and storying them away so the thread can be resumed later.
+Turns out that creating threads and switching between them can provide relevant overhead.

+Goroutines use a technique known as `M:N` scheduling, [green threads] or stackfull coroutines where `M` goroutines, which are also known as tasks or lightweight threads, are multiplexed over `N` system threads.
+The tasks, that need to hold less maintenance state, cooperate with a scheduler that runs in [user mode][protection_ring] which removes the need to switch to kernel-mode whenever a task needs to run.

+Back in the day, Goroutines started with a small stack that grew as needed.
+Whenever the goroutine needed to put something on the task and it ran out of space, a new `segment` would be created and that segment would become part of the goroutine's stack[^cloudflare_how_stacks_are_handled_in_go].

 # TODO: compare how languages do concurrency/parallelism

 [i/o]: https://en.wikipedia.org/wiki/Input/output